- Naomi Stephens | Permaculture Designer

 Are you interested in reducing your carbon footprint and producing nutrient-rich soil for your plants?
-One way to do this is through the use of a kitchen compost bin!
-Composting food scraps can seem daunting, but it's actually quite simple.
-In this blog, i'll explore the basics of using a kitchen compost bin so that you can turn your kitchen waste into rich soil.
+One way to do this is through a kitchen compost bin!
+Composting food scraps can seem daunting, but it's pretty simple.
+In this blog, I'll explore the basics of using a kitchen compost bin so that you can turn your kitchen waste into rich soil.

-The first thing you'll need to know is that while these are commonly called kitchen compost bins.
-The name is actually really misleading and I don't know who's idea that was.
+First, you'll need to know that these are commonly called kitchen compost bins.
+The name is misleading and I don't know who's idea that was.

 These bins don't make actual compost.
-They help to decompose matter which can then be put into an actual outdoor compost bin, pile, or dug in your garden soil.
+They help decompose matter, which can be put into an outdoor compost bin or pile or dug into your garden soil.
 After that, it will turn into nutrient-rich compost over time.

 Choosing a Compost Bin